-Superman’s strength and speed are innate.
-Wonder Woman and Black Panther have mystical connections with deities.
-And Tony Stark dons a suit.
+Hollywood tells us that Superman’s strength and speed are innate, Wonder Woman and Black Panther have mystical connections with deities, and Tony Stark dons a suit to become super.

-Can we reject this cultural concept of superpowers and redefine the story for ourselves?
+We have to reject this cultural definition of superpowers however and redefine the story for ourselves.

 My ability to stay on the positive and forward current wasn’t given to me.
 I wasn’t born with it.
 And I definitely didn’t acquire it through a spider bite.

 Can I share a secret with you?
 I spend time every day learning to crawl.
 I literally crawl on my elbows and knees, up and down the floor of my living room.
 Why?
-Because babies learn to crawl before they walk.
-And in order for me to walk without a limp and as my body was designed to walk, I have to master crawling first.
+Because in order for me to walk without a limp and as my body was designed to walk, my doctors tell me I have to master crawling first.
 Just as I learned to crawl and walk as a child before my brain injury.

 It’s not sexy; it’s not pretty.
 It isn’t how you picture the CEO of a company spending her morning, but just as I used the alphabet board you see in the above photo to convey meaning while relearning to talk, I crawl because it gets me directionally headed where I want to go.

-As we approach the second half of 2022, how can you start crawling to develop your own superpower?
-Versus waiting for it to be given to you?
+As we approach the second half of 2022, how can you start to develop your own superpower?
+Versus waiting for it to be given to you a la Superman or Tony Stark?
 Can you join me in rejecting the idea that what you are born with and handed, isn’t what you are stuck with?

 Are you with me?
-If so, I dare you to move.
+If so, let’s move.